-The WCC library (LRC - Learning Resource Center, Smyth Hall) is open during the regular session from 8 a.m. to 7 p.m., Monday through Thursday (8 a.m. - 5 p.m. - Friday).
-Hours of operation during weekends, summer sessions, and semester breaks are posted on campus.
+The WCC library (LRC - Learning Resource Center, Smyth Hall) is open during the academic year from 8 a.m. to 5 p.m.
+(Monday through Friday).
+Hours of operation during summer sessions and semester breaks are posted on campus.

 WCC dual enrollment instructors have access to all the library facilities at the college.
 All dual enrollment students have full access to the library resources as well.
 All persons desiring to check out materials from the library are required to have a special identification card which carries a barcode.
 Identification cards are available in Bland Hall's One-Stop Center.